norskeld/backpack/README.md

 - [x] [Timestamp extension][messagepack-timestamp-ext].
 - [x] [Map] and [Set] extensions.
 - [x] [Back-referencing](#back-referencing) extension.

-- [x] Does not depend on Node- or browser-specific APIs.
+BackPack does not depend on Node- or browser-specific APIs.

 ## Back-referencing